nashuar/Voron2Mods/LEDBERG LED Mount/Readme.md

 This is a holder for the 4x 24V IKEA Ledberg Spots.

 - Print-Settings:
-Default Voron2 Parts Print Settings
+Default Voron2 parts print settings, no supports needed
-No Supports needed

 - How to install
 Put the LED Insert into the mount, rotate it until you can connect the plug and then